NyanKaungSet/Alpha/README.md

 ### Searching Friends
 - :point_right: If your friend also has an account in CoolDevs, you can find him/her too!
 - :point_right: Press Search Profile With Email, Enter him/her email address.
-- :point_right: If you type the correct email, you will find your frineds!
+- :point_right: If you type the correct email, you will find your friends!

 *****